ML-Chen/FoodTruck/README.md

 npm run start
 ```

-In another, activate the virtual environment and run:
+In another, activate the virtual environment, and in the /backend folder, run:

 ```
 python manage.py runserver